Bỏ qua đến nội dung

 Accessing VS Code

-• Use the URL: http://[device_IP_address]:8443
+• Using the URL: http://[device_IP_address]:8443

 Install HACS (Home Assistant Community Store)

-HACS is a community-built "app store" that allows you to install integrations, themes, and custom cards that are not available in the official Home Assistant.
+HACS is a community-built "app store" that allows you to install integrations, themes, and custom cards that are not available in official Home Assistant.

 Installation steps